footballdaniel/zDepthRenderingCave/README.md

 #### Alternative to WEBM Premiere Pro plugin
 - Use the ffmpeg plugin [to decode a video with an alpha channel to become a webm file](https://developers.google.com/web/updates/2013/07/Alpha-transparency-in-Chrome-video).
 The [ffmpeg library](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg) is required for this.
 - The export in Premiere Pro should [produce .png files](https://youtu.be/ukY2IGDXSAU)
-- The created image sequence can be processed with the ffmpeg library:
+- The created image sequence can be [processed with the ffmpeg](https://stackoverflow.com/questions/34974258/convert-pngs-to-webm-video-with-transparency)library into a webm video file:
 ``ffmpeg -i frames/%03d.png output.webm``